Get a quote

 A Conclusion About “Graphql vs Rest”

-Both REST and GraphQL have been developed for developers to find it is much easier to modify and optimize the data.
-It is really difficult to tell which is better because it is based on specific circumstances and developers’ ideas (and maybe in the future, they would be a lot of types of API developed to satisfy our needs).
+Both REST and GraphQL have been developed for developers to modify and optimize the data easier.
+With our detailed analytics, it’s really difficult to tell which is better as it depends on specific circumstances and developers’ ideas (and maybe in the future, there would be a lot of types of API developed to satisfy our needs).
 Developers need to understand clearly their desires and the impacts of both REST and GraphQL before choosing either REST vs GraphQL.

 Also published on